Danychr1/-VProfile-Project-Setup-LOCAL-/README.md

 Core Components: Vagrant, VirtualBox, Git Bash, Scripts, Commands

 # II.)
 Flow of Execution
- 1 Begin by setting up the tools mentioned in the Prerequisite Video.
+1. Begin by setting up the tools mentioned in the Prerequisite Video.

- 2 Clone the source code repository.
+2. Clone the source code repository.

- 3 Navigate to the Vagrant directory (cd into it).
+3. Navigate to the Vagrant directory (cd into it).

-Spin up the virtual machines using Vagrant.
+4. Spin up the virtual machines using Vagrant.

-Validate that the VMs are functioning correctly.
+5. Validate that the VMs are functioning correctly.

-Configure and set up the following services:
+6. Configure and set up the following services:

-MySQL
-Memcached
-RabbitMQ
-Tomcat (Apache)
-Nginx
-Build and deploy the application.

-Open your browser to verify that everything works as expected.

-# VProfile-Project-Setup-LOCAL-
-# Prerequisites
-* JDK 17
-* Maven 3
-* MySQL 8
-# Technologies
-* Spring MVC
-* Spring Security
-* Spring Data JPA
-* Maven
-* JSP
-* Tomcat
    * MySQL
    * Memcached
-* Rabbitmq
+   * RabbitMQ
-* ElasticSearch
+   * Tomcat (Apache)

-# Database
-Here, we used Mysql DB sql dump file:

-* /src/main/resources/db_backup.sql
+   * Nginx

-* db_backup.sql file is a mysql dump file.
-We have to import this dump to mysql db server
+7. Build and deploy the application.

+# Open your browser to verify that everything works as expected.